simransaini1994/oci-free-tier-k8s-gitops-lab/README.md

 ## 🙋‍♂️ Contributions & Feedback

 Open to feedback, suggestions, and improvements!
-Please open an issue
+Please open an issue in repo
 ---